avalanche-foundation/ACPs/ACPs/125-basefee-reduction/README.md

 When dynamic fees were first introduced safeguards were added to ensure the mechanism worked as intended, such as a relatively high minimum gas price and a maximum gas price.

 The maximum gas price has since been entirely removed.
 The minimum gas price has been reduced significantly.
-However, it is still too high, and is therefore reducing usage of the network.
+However, the base fee is often observed pinned to this minimum.
+This shows that it is higher than what the market demands, and therefore it is artificially reducing network usage.

 ## Specification